Airbnb Taxes

 1. Go to Settings > Taxes

-2. If you've already got the tax created, edit it.
-Otherwise create the new tax.
+2. If you've already created the tax, edit it.
+Otherwise, create the new tax.

 3. If it is a pre-existing tax, make sure the Channels setting matches Airbnb as of today.